DavidBuchanan314/millipds/docs/ACCOUNTS.md

 Millipds does not hold did:plc rotation keys, and therefore it cannot make DID document updates on your behalf.
 This is good for security, and means that you can store your rotation keys offline.

-It *does* however need to hold a repo signing key.
+Millipds *does* however need to hold a repo signing key.

 Below, I assume you have two separate machines, the "server" (where the millipds server runs) and the "local machine".
-If you don't care about security (keeping rotation keys off the server) you can ignore that distinction and run everything on the server.
+If you don't care about security (keeping rotation keys off the server) you can ignore that distinction and run all the commands on the server.

 ## New Account (with did:plc)